Save it for later!

 3. Your Car

 As the weather warms up, everyone gears up for day trips, weekend getaways, and Summer vacation.
-Your car collects Winter items as well, so take this time to remove snow scrapers, hats, and gloves, etc. If you don’t have one, pick up a trunk organizer.
+Your car also collects Winter items, so take this time to remove snow scrapers, hats, and gloves, etc. If you don’t have one, pick up a trunk organizer.

 Keep items like sunblock, bug spray, a first aid kit, sun hats, towels, bottles of water, a blanket for those impromptu picnics, and a change of clothes for each child.
 Here are my tips for getting your car ready for the Summer.